-The Glos ssary of te erms is amended.
-New text is underlined and deleted text is struck through. • accounting estimates Monetary amounts in financial statements that are subject to measurement uncertainty. accounting policies The specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial statements. accounting profit Profit or loss for a period before deducting tax expense. accrual basis of accounting The effects of transactions and other events are recognised when they occur (and not as cash or its equivalent is received or paid) and they are recorded in the accounting records and reported in the financial statements of the periods to which they relate. accumulating compensated absences Compensated absences that are carried forward and can be used in future periods if the current period's entitlement is not used in full. active market A market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. acquiree The business or businesses that the acquirer obtains control of in a business combination. acquirer The entity that obtains control of the acquiree. aggregation The adding together of assets, liabilities, equity, income or expenses that have shared characteristics and are included in the same classification. agricultural activity The management by an entity of the biological transformation of biological assets for sale, into agricultural produce or into additional biological assets. agricultural produce The harvested product of the entity's biological assets. amortisation The systematic allocation of the depreciable amount of an asset over its useful life. amortised cost of a financial asset or asset A present economic resource controlled by the entity as a result of past events - and from which future economic benefits are expected to flow to the entity. associate An entity, including an unincorporated entity such as a partnership, over which the investor has significant influence and that is neither a subsidiary nor an interest in a joint arrangement-venture . bearer plant A bearer plant is a living plant that: (a) is used in the production or supply of agricultural produce: (b) is expected to bear produce for more than one period; and (c) has a remote likelihood of being sold as agricultural produce, except for incidental scrap sales. biological asset A livin g animal or plant. borrowing costs st and other costs incurred by an entity in connection ne borrowing of funds. business An integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing : (a) providing goods or services to customers; a return to investors; or (b) generating investment income (such as dividend interest); or lower costs or other economic ben directly and proportionately to policyholders participants. (c) generating other income from ordinary activities. iness generally consists of inputs, processes applied to inputs, and resulting outputs that are, or will be, used to te revenues.
-If goodwill is present in a transferred set of ies and assets, the transferred set shall be presumed to be ness. business combination contro asaction or other event in which an acquirer obtains 1 of one or more The bringing together of separate s or businesses into one reporting entity. carrying amount mount at which an asset , a or liability or equity is is is in the statement of financial position. cash Cash o n hand and demand deposits. cash equivalent conver term, highly liquid investments that are readily tible to known amounts of cash and that are subject to gnificant risk of changes in value. cash flows Inflow s and outflows of cash and cash equivalents.
+The Glossary of terms is amended.
+New text is underlined and deleted text is struck through.

+accounting estimates Monetary amounts in financial statements that are subject to measurement uncertainty. accounting policies The specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial statements. accounting profit Profit or loss for a period before deducting tax expense. accrual basis of accounting The effects of transactions and other events are recognised when they occur (and not as cash or its equivalent is received or paid) and they are recorded in the accounting records and reported in the financial statements of the periods to which they relate. accumulating compensated absences Compensated absences that are carried forward and can be used in future periods if the current period's entitlement is not used in full. active market A market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. acquiree The business or businesses that the acquirer obtains control of in a business combination. acquirer The entity that obtains control of the acquiree. aggregation The adding together of assets, liabilities, equity, income or expenses that have shared characteristics and are included in the same classification. agricultural activity The management by an entity of the biological transformation of biological assets for sale, into agricultural produce or into additional biological assets. agricultural produce The harvested product of the entity's biological assets. amortisation The systematic allocation of the depreciable amount of an asset over its useful life. amortised cost of a financial asset or financial liability The amount at which the financial asset or financial liability is measured at initial recognition minus principal repayments, plus or minus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount, and minus any reduction (directly or through the use of an allowance account) for impairment or uncollectability.